gan-of-culture/get-sauce/README.md

      Quality:         640x360
      Parts:           562
      Size:            0.00 MB (0 Bytes)
-     # download with: go-hentai-scraper -s 4 ...
+     # download with: get-sauce -s 4 ...
 ```

 The default stream is 0 and it also offers the best available quality.
 If you want to download a different quality or from a mirrored server you can manually choose a stream with ```-s```.